 The final piece of advice that I would give you around setting up a task force or a committee is to set up a task force or committee comprised of members.
 One of the biggest mistakes that boards make is they feel like the directors have to do all the work themselves.
 Well, that’s just a recipe for burnout that doesn’t work and it’s not sustainable.
 So, if you want something sustainable with leverage, you need to get more people on your team.
 So, what that means is your job is the chair is not to do all the work.
 Your job as chair is to recruit committee members or task force members engage them, get them involved, get them feeling empowered and invite them to join your team and assist you in doing some of the hard work.

 Tip 1: Build a task force.

 So, those were three tips on what to do, well, several tips but on what to do before during and after a strategic planning session.
 Hope you guys found these tips really useful.
-If you have any questions at all about strategic planning or board governance, how to run effective board meetings, anything related to the not-for-profit sector, I’d be happy to answer your questions in the comment below or just drop me a private message, happy to chat with you.
+If you have any questions at all about elements of strategic planning or board governance, how to run effective board meetings, anything related to the not-for-profit sector, I’d be happy to answer your questions in the comment below or just drop me a private message, happy to chat with you.
 Tom Abbott here from AMC NPO solutions live in Merritt bc until next time.
 See ya.